isomerpages/moe-yuhuasec/_useful-information-and-links/Information for Students.md

 ---
 # **Information for Students**

+### Student Handbook

+Dear students, you may access the [YHSS Student Handbook](https://sites.google.com/moe.edu.sg/yhss-handbook-site/home?pli=1) for information on the expectations for attire, academic matters and co-curricular matters.

 ### Subject Selection Exercise Briefing Slides for Secondary 2 (2023)

 Dear Sec 2 students, you may access the Subject Selection Exercise briefing slides below.